-As mentioned above, the Audit Committee receives reports from the Senior Managing Director (SMD) in charge of Group Internal Audit (the SMD of Group Internal Audit) and the accounting auditor, while the SMD of Group Internal Audit attends almost all committee meetings and the accounting auditor participates in interviews conducted by the Audit Committee, ensuring mutual coordination.
+As mentioned above, the Audit Committee receives reports from the Group Internal Audit Head and the accounting auditor, while the Group Internal Audit Head attends almost all committee meetings and the accounting auditor participates in interviews conducted by the Audit Committee, ensuring mutual coordination.

-In addition, the Chairperson of the Audit Committee and the full-time Audit Committee member hold monthly meetings (regular tri-party audit meetings) with the accounting auditor and the SMD of Group Internal Audit primarily to share information and exchange views on various topics including audit-related issue awareness, control environment and domestic and foreign regulatory trends.
+In addition, the Chairperson of the Audit Committee and the full-time Audit Committee member hold monthly meetings (regular tri-party audit meetings) with the accounting auditor, the Audit Mission Directors of Nomura Securities and the Group Internal Audit Head primarily to share information and exchange views on various topics including audit-related issue awareness, control environment and domestic and foreign regulatory trends.

-<Independent Directors>

-Number of Independent Directors

-Matters relating to Independent Directors

-The Company has designated all qualifying directors as Independent Directors.
+<independent directors=""> Number of Independent Directors</independent> 8 Matters relating to Independent Directors The Company has designated all qualifying directors as Independent Directors.
 The Company has established Independence Criteria for Outside Directors as follows: